 Assessment for solids storage, dry stacks, and compost piles on soil pads

-Each solids storage area located on soil pads must be assessed for compliance with requirements in special condition S4.C through a qualified expert or by completing the double-ring infiltrometer test (ASTM D3385‑88).
+Each solids storage area located on soil pads must be assessed for compliance with requirements in special condition S4.C through a qualified expert, or by completing the double-ring infiltrometer test (ASTM D3385‑88), provided that the test is approved for the subject soil texture.
 The infiltrometer test procedure is available on Ecology’s CAFO Permit webpage.

-The Permittee must submit the results of the assessment for each soil pad to Ecology within 2 years of permit coverage.
+The Permittee must submit the results of the assessment for each soil pad to Ecology within 1 year of permit coverage.